-For the sake of this post, we’ll be addressing unexplained fertility in females.
+For the sake of this post, we’ll be addressing unexplained infertility in females.
 Don’t worry, we talk allllll about the guys in other posts.

 What the heck is unexplained infertility?